scaleoutsystems/digital-pathology-tutorial/README.md

 ### Evaulating a given model version in the FEDn model trail
 Follow the instructions in the notebook 'use_fedn_model.ipynb' (Replace the UUID in the notebook with the desired version from the FEDn model trail.
 Here we assume that the model trail is accessible on the default path in the Minio instance in your Studio project, if this is not the case,  modify the notebook as needed.)

+### Serving the model (optional)
+If you are working in STACKn, you can easily deploy and serve the single clinic model, or any version of the global model using Tensorflow Serving by following the intructions in the notebook 'single_clinic.ipynb'.
+You can also edit this file to instead/in addition serve any version of the global federated model.

+### Deploying the prediction app
+1. Serve the model you want to use with Tensorflow serving (see previous step).
+2. Using the STACKn UI, start a notebook mounting the "project-volume".
+Then, from a terminal, clone this repository onto "project-volume".
+Edit "app.py" to provide your serving endpoint (make sure that the enpoint is public).
+From the "Serving" menu, then create a "Dash App", with "Persistent Volume" set to "project-volume" and "Path to folder" set to "aml-example-project/app".

 ## References
 <a id="1">[1]</a>